10sr/term-run-el/README.md

 term-run.el
 ===========

-Run arbitrary command in a buffer which works as a terminal-emulator.
+Run arbitrary command in a terminal buffer.

 Originally Emacs provide `M-x term` function, which uses `term-mode` and works as a terminal-emulator.